Table of Contents

 Schedules Count.
 Creditors want to be repaid, so there are rules laying out how much is due and when.
 For instance, credit cards have minimum monthly payments while fixed-rate mortgages have set monthly costs for principal and interest.

 Interest.
 Credit can have an agreed cost, but sometimes the use of credit is free.
-According to the Federal Reserve, the typical credit card interest rate in May 2023 was almost 21%.
+According to the Federal Reserve, the typical credit card interest rate in August 2023 was over 21%.
 This is a steep cost, but many credit users never pay it.
 How?
 By paying outstanding balances in full and on time each month, there are no interest costs or penalties to pay.
 Combine timely payments with credit cards that don’t have annual fees, and the cost of credit can be zero.

 Penalties.
 There are usually penalties for credit misuse such as not making payments on time or going over the credit limit.
 Late fees and overdraft fees add up – lenders have been taking in $12 billion a year for such charges.